 - I’ve done a couple posts on this already, but I certainly couldn’t leave out my new eyebrows complements of Terra, the owner of Ultra Brows in Summerville, SC.
 Having visible brows 24/7 may seem trivial to some, but it has seriously been life-changing for me.
 If you want to read more about my experience check out my post about the process here, and my two month post procedure update here.

-So while I had some major low points in 2018 (some of which I haven’t shared), as you can see my year was filled with a great deal of positive experiences too.
-Here’s to hoping for even more adventures, better health, and notable highlights for all of us in 2019:)
+So while I had some major low points in 2018 (some of which I haven’t shared), as you can see some important highlights were sprinkled in too.
+Here’s to hoping for even more adventures, better health, and notable high points for all of us in 2019:)